 Not every home is suitable for solar panel installation.
 Some roofs (and yards) simply don’t receive adequate direct sunlight to make the investment in solar panels feasible, which must be considered.

 Homeowners deserve a warning about solar panel companies that come to town, leave flyers on doors or on car windshields, and make a lot of promises.
-While this marketing tactic alone shouldn’t discourage anyone from hiring a new solar company, homeowners should do their due diligence and research the company first.
+While this marketing tactic alone shouldn’t discourage anyone from hiring a new solar company, homeowners will want to do their due diligence and research the company first.
 Homeowners can ask for a list of references and contact them.
 Customers shouldn’t pay the company before the job is completed.
 They will also want to contact the local building authority to see if the company is licensed to do business in the area.

 Many things can affect the final cost of solar panels, including the steepness of the roof slope, the quality of the panels, and whether a grid-tie or stand-alone system is installed.
 Those who do not live within a solar company’s immediate service coverage area will likely pay an additional travel fee.
 Many companies offer financing options, including leases and loans, to make this investment more affordable.

-- The peace of mind that comes with knowing a reputable company will be doing the work.
+- The peace of mind that comes with knowing a reputable company will be doing the work;

 - Long-term guarantees on materials, performance, and workmanship.